 Apply to UROP (for transfer students starting at FSU Spring, Summer, or Fall 2017 semesters) due July 1st, 2017.

 UROP is open to first- and second-year undergraduates and transfer students in all majors and requires a two-semester commitment lasting from Fall 2017 through Spring 2018.
 We expect to accept up to 400 students for the Fall 2017 – Spring 2018 academic year.

 In the past, UROP Colloquium classes have been generally scheduled within two time slots, 5:15 to 6:30 p.m. or 6:40 to 7:55 p.m. every other Monday, Tuesday, Wednesday, or Thursday.

 Also, many of our current UROP Leaders have provided their FSU e-mails to assist with specific student inquiries.
 They can be found here.

 We weren't kidding, undergraduate research can really take you to some cool places….

-If you are considering Florida State University, PLEASE watch the below video.
-It is of the billion dollar capital campaign, Raise the Torch, and truly captures the spirit of FSU.
-One of our former undergraduate researchers, Dan Stribling is featured talking about his work with Nobel Laureate and FSU Professor, Sir Harry Kroto.
+If you are considering Florida State University, watch the below video.
+The billion-dollar capital campaign Raise the Torch truly captures the spirit of FSU.
+One of our former undergraduate researchers, Dan Stribling, is featured talking about his work with Nobel Laureate and FSU Professor, Sir Harry Kroto.